fulplan/BankerClone/replit.md

 - **State Management**: TanStack Query for server state management and caching
 - **Form Handling**: React Hook Form with Zod validation

 The frontend follows a component-based architecture with clear separation between customer and admin interfaces.
-The application uses a responsive design that works across desktop and mobile devices.
+The application uses a mobile-first responsive design that provides optimal user experience across all devices, with special attention to mobile banking users who represent the majority of our user base.

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js framework